Colombian Americans: Post-World War II

 Most Colombians who arrived after the mid-1960s wanted to stay in the United States for a specific time period.
 Therefore, the number of undocumented Colombian immigrants increased: from 250,000 to 350,000 people in the mid-1970s.
 Despite the promulgation of many laws against immigration, the number of Colombians that immigrated to the United States did not stop growing.
 Most of them immigrated to New York.
-Smaller communities formed in Los Angeles, Houston, Philadelphia, and Washington, D.C. and in the 1970s, North Side, Chicago.
+Smaller communities formed in Los Angeles, Houston, Philadelphia, and Washington, D.C., and in the 1970s, North Side, Chicago.

 Since the 1980s, many Colombians have immigrated to Miami (especially in its suburbs, such as Doral, Kendall, and Hialeah, and the Weston suburb of Fort Lauderdale).
 The first Colombians immigrating to the city lived in Little Havana, from where they established commercial relations between Miami and Latin America.
 The area also attracted wealthy Colombians, who settled there for reasons as diverse as educational, medical or economics.

 By the early 1990s, many Colombians left the metropolitan centers and settled in the suburbs to escape crime and high product prices in the city.
 This trend probably started for the first time in the coastal towns of Connecticut and New York.
-Colombian communities grew significantly in places such as Stamford, Connecticut, Union City and Englewood, New Jersey, Jacksonville, Florida (which attracted a growing number of people from Miami), and Skokie, Evanston, Arlington Heights and Park Ridge, Illinois.
+Colombian communities grew significantly in places such as Stamford, Union City and Englewood, New Jersey, Jacksonville, Florida (which attracted a growing number of people from Miami), and Skokie, Evanston, Arlington Heights and Park Ridge.
 Despite the migration to other areas, the largest communities remained in New York City, Miami, and their environs.

-In 1990 and 1991, 43,891 Colombians legally immigrated to the United States, surpassing immigrants from the rest of Latin America.
+In 1990 and 1991, 124,745 Colombians legally immigrated to the United States, surpassing immigrants from the rest of Latin America.
 They were for the first time the most populous group of undocumented immigrants in the United States from Latin America, excluding Mexico.
-Between 1992 and 1997, the intensity of the conflict in Colombia increased, so nearly 75,000 Colombians immigrated to the United States in this period, many of them going to California.
+Between 1992 and 1997, the intensity of the conflict in Colombia increased, so nearly 190,000 Colombians immigrated to the United States in this period, many of them going to California.